FWHiroscho/FW2/T1Raids.md

-# FW2
-Guide to Fugatsu World S2 in WC3

 Buy a fishing rod north of the 2nd city and use it to get some fish.

 | RaidNr | Boss Name | Key |